umamibeef/UBC-ELEC-542-Coursework/project/notes.md

   * ~~watch this, CP2K parallel algorithms overview (1h): https://www.youtube.com/watch?v=GNnSKOgqEwM~~ Nevermind, not worth it.
   * ~~finalize a benchmark to run that will utilize the numerical integration~~ pyscf abandoned for now
   * ~~understand what workloads use the numerical integration routines that will be accelerated~~ pyscf abandoned for now

+# Old Deprecated Stuff
+## Possible optimization target: pyscf, numint_uniform_grid.c
+  * integration is performed by pyscf/pyscf/pbc/dft/multigrid.py
+    - specifically, the eval_mat function
+    - the numeric integration function name to call is constructed and stored in eval_fn (e.g. eval_fn = 'NUMINTeval_' + xctype.lower() + lattice_type)
+    - the numerical integration is passed as the first paramter of libdft.NUMINT_fill2c
+    - a test function exists: test_eval_mat, found in test_numint.py and test_r_numint.py
+    - BLAS and LAPACK libraries are required to build pyscf (sudo apt install libblas-dev liblapack-dev)
+    - OpenMP is used to parallelize the functions
+## Old Notes
+  * Relevant section on numerical integration: https://pyscf.org/user/dft.html#numerical-integration-grids
+  * "PySCF implements several numerical integration grids, which can be tuned in KS-DFT calculations following the examples in dft/11-grid_scheme.py"
+  * PySCF makes use of libxc (https://www.tddft.org/programs/libxc/)
+    - "Libxc is a library of exchange-correlation and kinetic energy functionals for density-functional theory."
+  * A project that implements numerical integration grids: https://theochem.github.io/horton/2.1.1/lib/pck_horton_grid.html
+  * A paper talking numerical integration: https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.33.3141&rep=rep1&type=pdf
+  * Another paper on Smolyak's construction https://core.ac.uk/download/pdf/14928756.pdf
+  * Paper: "Smolyak's algorithm: A powerful black box for the acceleration of scientific computations" https://arxiv.org/pdf/1703.08872.pdf